Magic and silver circle law firms in the UK: your complete guide

 • Revenues and salary levels far above the UK industry average.

-There is no doubt that these leading Magic Circle law firms are still among the most respected names in law, retaining a powerful attraction for candidates who seek to make an impact at the very top of their profession, working on cases with global impact.
+There is no doubt that these leading Magic Circle law firms are some of the most respected names in law, attracting candidates who seek to make an impact at the very top of their profession, working on cases with global impact.

 Entry into these Magic Circle law firms is notoriously competitive, with short-term promotion prospects fairly low.
-These law firms have a trainee intake of around 100 a year and, as they expect the best, they have a reputation for working graduates hard, with long working hours.
+These law firms have a trainee intake of around 100 a year and, as they expect the best, they have a reputation for putting graduates through their paces.

 However, if a placement is secured, a graduate can expect great resources, fantastic facilities, international secondments and a lot of responsibility.
 Trainees are often offered a job at their firm post-qualification which makes choosing the right one even more important.

 Although the Magic Circle law firms are seen as the top tier for UK law, this is not to say that other firms are not also capable of commanding huge respect and strong reputations.
-Indeed, the more recent creation of the so-called ‘Silver Circle’ reflects this reality.
+The more recent creation of the so-called ‘Silver Circle’ reflects this reality.

 • A focus on serving a premium London-centred client base in the UK.